What is the Metaverse?

-The Geo Web is a public good augmented reality metaverse... yeah, but what's that?
+The Geo Web is a public good augmented reality layer of the metaverse... yeah, but what's that?

-Earth is already 3D, persistent, and social because...physics.
-But physics enforces (sometimes) pesky costs and limitations to the experiences that we build.
+Earth is 3D, persistent, and social because...physics.
+But physics enforces (sometimes) pesky costs and limitations to the experiences that we can physically build.
 Wouldn't it be great to maintain the former attributes without as much of the latter?

-The Geo Web creates a global virtual overlay that's free from the constraints of matter but is still experienced as a 3D, persistent, and shared reality.
-It allows users to anchor digital content—limited only by imagination—to physical land.
+The Geo Web creates a global virtual overlay that's unencumbered by matter but is still experienced as a 3D, persistent, and shared reality.
+It allows users to augment the physical world with digital content only limited by imagination.

-The Geo Web shouldn't be interpreted as "just another augmented reality app."
-It's an open network that utilizes a system of property rights to create natural discoverability and incentives for global consensus about what digital content exists where.
-When two Geo Web users walk down the street, they see the same augmented world.
+The Geo Web isn't "just an augmented reality app."
+It's an open network that utilizes a system of property rights to enable any and all augmented reality use cases to coexist in the same reality.
+It creates natural discoverability and incentives for global consensus about what exists where.
+When two Geo Web users walk down the street, they see the same world.

 Siloed apps and smart assistants can support augmented reality use cases in isolation.
-But, they lack the interoperability, incentives, and vision to create a shared digital reality that's cohesive with physical reality.
+But, they lack the same composability, incentives, and vision to create a shared digital reality that the Geo Web has.

-As we move to a world full of AR, the social impact and meta experience of our technology should be just as important as the content itself.
-That's why we're building the Geo Web AR metaverse.
+As we move to a world full of AR, the social impact and second-order impacts of our technology are just as important as the content itself.
+That's why we're building the Geo Web.